gariepyz/Machine-Learning-Powered-Bottom-up-Alloy-Catalyst-Discovery/README.md

 Machine Learning Powered Bottom-up Alloy Catalyst Discovery
 ============================================================

 This repository provides the framework used to optimize and discover n+1 element catalysts from simpler n element catalyst.
-Code is scalable for larger element sizes as well.
-The full work is published under the title "Machine learning assisted binary alloy catalyst design for the electroreduction of CO2 to C2 products" (DOI: 10.1039/d2ya00316c).
+The code is scalable and can extrapolate to a wide range of oxide free catalysts.
+The full work is published in Energy Advances (RCS) - "Machine learning assisted binary alloy catalyst design for the electroreduction of CO2 to C2 products" (DOI: 10.1039/d2ya00316c).

 Table of Contents
 =================